Parents' rights movement: Child custody

 Some parents' rights advocates claim that many parents' parental rights are unnecessarily terminated, and that children are separated from fathers and mothers and adopted through the actions of family courts and government social service agencies seeking to meet their own targets, rather than looking at the merits of each case.

 United Kingdom

 Fostering and adoption

 In June 2007, UK parents' rights advocates criticized the local court, claiming that it was treating children as adoptable commodities, that decisions were made on lack of evidence and perjury, and that courtroom secrecy was harming families and children.
 In July 2017, a judge ruled that Gloucestershire County Council had removed a baby from its vulnerable mother unlawfully.

+Former Georgia Senator Nancy Schaefer was a vocal critic of the corruption that the Adoption and Safe Families Act incentivized in all child protection organizations.
+She argued that the thousands of dollars in adoption bonuses for every child adopted out rewarded such organizations with seizing children from and thwarting reunification efforts with the children's parents.

 Medical treatment

 The issue of parents' rights has also arisen in connection with disagreements over medical treatment.
 Two recent high-profile cases in the UK are the Charlie Gard case in 2017 and the Ashya King case in 2014.
 In both cases there was disagreement between parents and doctors about the best course of treatment and the cases were taken to court.
 This has led to an impassioned debate about who should have the final say – parents or doctors.